DGEs2018/Traineeship-progress/Week8/journal.md

     - Dots are used for accessing properties, whereas only square brackets can be used in arrays to refer to the position of the ith element in the array
     `myTodoArray[0] // should return 'drink a coffee', the element listed second from the start`
     -  value.x - fetching the property of value named 'x'and value[x] evaluate the expression, result converted to string as property name
-    - `null` and `undefined` are the only two values that don't have properties : `undefined.length;` would throw `TypeError: undefined has no properties` error
+    - `null` and `undefined` are the only two values that don't have properties.
+Running `undefined.length;` throws `TypeError: undefined has no properties` error
     ```
     let myListOfRandomNumbers = [1, 9, 5, 17, 40];
     console.log(myListOfRandomNumbers[1]);